Computerized Adaptive Testing (CAT)A Look into the NCLEX Scoring Method

 The computer decides whether you passed or failed the NCLEX using one of three rules:

-- Maximum-Length Exam Rule: When your ability is very close to the passing standard, the computer continues to give you items until the maximum number of items is reached.
-At this point, the computer disregards the 95% confidence rule and decides whether you pass or fail by your final ability estimate.
+- Maximum-Length Exam Rule: Some candidates’ ability levels will be very close to the passing standard.
+When this is the case, the computer continues to administer items until the maximum number of items is reached.
+At this point, the computer disregards the 95% confidence interval rule and considers only the final ability estimate based on responses to all items in the exam.

-- If your final ability estimate is above the passing standard, you pass.
+- If the final ability estimate is at or above the passing standard, the candidate passes.

-- If your final ability is at or below the passing standard, you fail.
+- If the final ability estimate is below the passing standard, the candidate fails.

-- Run-out-of-time (R.O.O.T.): Rule If the candidate runs out of time before reaching the maximum number of items, the computer has not been able to decide whether the candidate passed or failed with 95% certainty.
-Therefore, an alternate rule must be used:
+- Run-out-of-time (R.O.O.T.)
+Rule: If a candidate runs out of time before reaching the maximum number of items and the computer has not determined with 95% certainty whether the candidate has passed or failed, alternate criteria are used.

-- If the candidate has not answered the minimum number of items, the result will be a failing exam.
+- If the candidate has not answered the minimum number of required items, the candidate automatically fails.